 He debuted with the WWE late that year as part of a three-man riot squad known as The Shield.
 And he quickly found success there too.
 The group, which included Roman Reigns and Dean Ambrose, went unbeaten for about six months.
 Rollins and Reigns won the WWE Tag Team Championship less than a week after their first loss.
 In July 2014, just one month after breaking up The Shield, Rollins won the Money in the Bank briefcase, enabling him to challenge for the WWE Championship at any time for up to one year.
 He used that one shot during the main event of Wrestlemania 31, defeating Roman Reigns to win the WWE world title from Brock Lesnar.

-Rollins held the championship until suffering a knee injury in November 2015 during a match against Kane.
+Rollins held the championship until suffering a knee injury in November during a match against Kane.
 Estimated to miss as many as nine months, Rollins returned after just over six months away, attacking Roman Reigns following the main event of Extreme Rules.
-The next month at Money in the Bank, Rollins handed Reigns his first clean pinfall defeat since joining the main roster when he defeated him for the WWE Championship.
-He would the title for all of two minutes, as he was quickly defeated for it in a Money in the Bank cash-in by Dean Ambrose.
+Rollins will face Reigns for the WWE Championship next month at Money in the Bank.

 Happy 42nd birthday to TNA's jack-of-all-trades, Jeremy Borash.